top of page

 • Jan 25, 2024

-• 3 min read
+• 4 min read

 Savannah is famous for its inviting squares, beautiful oak trees and peaceful parks.

-The Capitol Building of Savannah is one of many stately buildings in the city.
+The Capitol Building of Savannah is one of the many stately buildings in the city.
 Besides government buildings, many historic homes can be visited.

 GLORIES AWAIT IN A TOWN FILLED WITH HISTORY, ART, SQUARES AND LIVELY TROLLEY TOURS TO BRING IT ALL TO LIFE

-for students and tourists.
+The SCAD beach is a retreat and attraction for students and tourists.

 STORY By CHRISTENE MEYERS